On the microlocal phase-space concentration of Wigner distributions associated with Schr\"odinger evolutions: Conclusion: a bridge between Wigner and Gabor wave front set

 \section{Conclusion: a bridge between Wigner and Gabor wave front set}

 The theory developed in this work heavily relies on the assumption $f\in L^2(\rd)$ in Definition \ref{defWFtau-intro}, because of which we have been able to define $WF_\cA(f)$ for any metaplectic Wigner distribution $W_\cA$.
-This is due to the fact that $W_\cA f\in L^2(\rdd)$ for every $f\in L^2(\rd)$, so that in principle it makes sense to consider the integral
+This is due to the fact that $W_\cA f\in \mathcal{C}(\rdd)$ for every $f\in L^2(\rd)$, and it makes sense to consider the integrals

-for every $s\in\bR$ and open cone $\Gamma$.
+for every $p>0$, $s\in\bR$ and open cone $\Gamma$.
 On the other hand, the classical microlocal analysis via the Gabor wave front $WF_G(f)$ can be formulated for $f\in\cS'(\rd)$, as it is given in terms of the STFT $V_gf$, for a window $g\in\cS(\rd)\setminus\{0\}$, typically a Gaussian, see Definition \ref{def.WFG}.
-This definition is well-posed thanks to the smoothing effect of $g$, which guarantees $V_gf\in\mathcal{C}^\infty(\rdd)\cap\cS'(\rdd)$.
+This definition is well-posed thanks to the smoothing effect of $g$, which guarantees $V_gf\in\mathcal{C}(\rdd)\cap\cS'(\rdd)$.

 In Wigner analysis, we are interested in considering $Wf$, thus avoiding resorting to an additional $g$, both because of the physical meaning of $Wf$ and to get information on the ghost-frequencies, that would be otherwise suppressed by the smoothing effect of the window.
 However, regardless of ghost frequencies, we may be still interested in obtaining information on the order of growth or decay of $W_\cA f$ (or on the $L^2$ integrability) along cones, also when $f\in\cS'(\rd)$.
-Reasonably, we may define $\widetilde{WF_\cA}(f)$ for $f\in\cS'(\rd)$ by replacing condition \eqref{condWFA2} with
+Reasonably, for fixed $p>0$, we may define $\widetilde{WF_\cA}(f)$ for $f\in\cS'(\rd)$ by replacing condition \eqref{condWFA2} with

 where, for instance, $\Phi(X)=2^{n/2}e^{-2\pi|X|^2}=Wg(X)$, being $g(y)=e^{-\pi|y|^2}$.
-Condition \eqref{condWFA} is clearly not equivalent to \eqref{condWFA2} and the question arises of what kind of analysis we would get with such a correction.
+For $p=2$, condition \eqref{condWFA} is clearly not equivalent to \eqref{condWFA2} and the question arises of what kind of analysis we would get with such a correction.
 The answer is easy to give.
 In the case of the classical Wigner distribution, i.e., $\widetilde{WF_\cA}=\widetilde{WF_\w}$, the Gaussian filtering $Wf\ast \Phi$ yields the so-called Husimi distribution \cite{Husimi}: